Pascal (unit): Etymology

 The unit is named after Blaise Pascal, noted for his contributions to hydrodynamics and hydrostatics, and experiments with a barometer.
 The name pascal was adopted for the SI unit newton per square metre (N/m^{2}) by the 14th General Conference on Weights and Measures in 1971.

 Definition

-The pascal can be expressed using SI derived units, or alternatively solely SI base units, as:
+The pascal is defined as the pressure exerted by a force of one newton perpendicularly upon an area of one square metre.
+It can be expressed in SI units as: